HenningBuhl/Taalbot/README.md

   - All secrets with env vars and with GitHub secrets!
   - Docker-compose + Docker image to dockerhub
   - Run tests on dev branch
-  - Deploy release and dev version on respective branch merges
+  - Deploy stable and experimental version on respective branch merges

+## Credit

 ## Contributing